Our free membership, business.com+, takes the pain out of choosing new business services.

 Why We Chose Vonage for Customization

-Many cloud-based phone systems lock advanced features behind higher-priced tiers.
-But this pricing model doesn’t suit every organization.
-Vonage Business Communications (VBC) covers the fundamentals and offers add-on services when your company needs them.
-Our overall experience upgrading lines and adding extensions through the online portal was positive.
-This vendor provides flexibility that isn’t often seen in this space.
+Many cloud-based phone systems lock advanced features behind higher-priced tiers, but such rigid pricing models don’t suit every organization.
+In contrast, Vonage Business Communications (VBC) covers the fundamentals and offers add-on services when your company needs them.
+In fact, Vonage goes beyond standard business phone system features, offering extensive customization through its application programming interfaces (APIs) and AI Studio.

-Vonage goes beyond standard business phone system features, offering extensive customization through its application programming interfaces (APIs) and AI Studio.
 With a developer on your team, you can enable conversations almost anywhere using Vonage communications APIs.
 For example, your company can use voice or text message technology on its e-commerce site or mobile app.
-We were particularly impressed with the AI Studio, which offers low-code drag-and-drop solutions that work across voice, social media and short message service (SMS) channels.
+We were particularly impressed with the AI Studio, which offers low-code, drag-and-drop solutions that work across voice, social media and short message service (SMS) channels.

 Vonage office phones